elbartostrikesagain/Pummel/README.md

 1) Write scripts and capybara steps to test you application(or copy them from your cucumber tests where possible :D)

-2) Seed your server side database with the seed_database task in lib/tasks/cukescale.rake
+2) Seed your server side database with the seed_database task in lib/tasks/pummel.rake

 3) Start your choice of packet sniffer

-4) Run the tests using rake cukescale:run
+4) Run the tests using rake pummel:run